kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 fi
 {% endhighlight %}

 It always takes some time to start up new container.
 In case of my exemplary project it is about 0.5 second.
 It is observable time so it is better not to kill container all the time but have it running instead.
-This way you receive your feedback faster.
+This way you receive your feedback faster on next runs.
 I use `sleep` program to keep container running and `-d` flag to make it background.

 The last part, just after running tests, is to kill the container if needed: